djartmx/gulp-guide/README.md

 + *Local version* Is Gulp.js version installed on the local project.

-Create **gulpfile.js** archive in the folder of your project.
+Create **gulpfile.js** file in the root directory of your project.

 After that, enter the command

 	npm init

-NPM use the package.json archive to storage all important dates to your application.
+NPM uses the package.json file to store all important datas into your application.
-After entering the command, appear a number of questions to properly configure the app . (project name, version, etc.).
+After entering the command, questions will be prompt to you to properly configure the app. (project name, version, etc.).

-With that a file was created called *package.json* and will contain something like that:
+When configure is finished a new file was created called *package.json* and will contain something like that:

 	{
 	 "name": "gulp-demo",